Guide on Equity, Diversity and Inclusion Terminology

 Definition

-The behavioural, cultural and psychological traits associated with an array of gender identities, including female or male, in a given society.
+The behavioural, cultural and psychological traits associated with an array of gender identities, including woman or man, in a given society.

 Notes

 Gender influences how people perceive themselves and each other.
-It refers not only to physical, psychological, behavioural and other differences, but also to the meanings and values society associates with male and female, that is, the idea that people have specific social roles and skills because of their sex.
+It refers not only to physical, psychological, behavioural and other differences, but also to the meanings and values society associates with man and woman, that is, the idea that people have specific social roles and skills because of their sex.

-While sex refers to a set of anatomical and physiological characteristics, gender refers to a social construct, and goes beyond the traditionally understood binary concept that there are only two genders (male, female) and that a person's sex assigned at birth aligns with their gender identity.
+While sex refers to a set of anatomical and physiological characteristics, gender refers to a social construct, and goes beyond the traditionally understood binary concept that there are only two genders (man, woman) and that a person's sex assigned at birth aligns with their gender identity.

 See also